Health and Safety

 Injuries and Sick Campers

-AGO/OCADU Protection Services staff are trained and certified in first responder first aid and will be called upon to deal with all first aid and emergency issues beyond simple cuts and scrapes.
+AGO Protection Services staff are trained and certified in first responder/Epi-Pen first aid and administration and will be called upon to deal with all first aid and emergency issues beyond simple cuts and scrapes.
 If your child is sick at camp, we will do everything we can to attend to them.
 Sick campers are supervised in our first aid/camp office location.
 However, on occasion, it may be necessary for the camp to contact you or a designated guardian to pick up your child.
 If your child has a fever, rash, has vomited or has diarrhea, we WILL ask you to pick them up.

 Please do not send your child to camp if they have or may have any of the following: